netgen/ezplatformsearch/README.md

 eZ Platform Search extension
 ============================

-eZ Platform search is an eZ Publish legacy extension that integrates eZ Platform search capabilities into eZ Publish legacy.
+eZ Platform Search is an eZ Publish legacy extension that integrates eZ Platform search capabilities into eZ Publish legacy.

 This extension is useful when you wish to run eZ Platform with legacy administration installed